Understanding Executive Function: What It Is and Why It Matters

 You can have one or more backlogs in your system.
 Think of individual backlogs as organized containers that keep like things separated.
 Just as you might have separate areas in your closet for work clothes, casual clothes, and athletic gear, each separate backlog functions as a distinct space where you can store projects and tasks that belong together.

-Many people find it best to have a few distinct backlogs, each serving as a specific container for projects and tasks belonging to a specific domain of one's life.
+Many people find it best to have a few distinct backlogs, each serving as a container for projects and tasks belonging to a distinct domain of one's life.
 An alternative approach is to create a different backlog for each major project you are working on.
 However, be careful if you decide to go this latter route!
 It's easy to accumulate backlogs and hard to reduce their number.
 During your Daily Aiming Ritual one of the things you'll be doing is to survey all of your backlogs looking to identify tasks contained in each that should be executed today.
 The more backlogs you have, the harder and more involved your daily planning becomes!

 How Many Backlogs Do You Need?